 Samuel Whitbread is judged as Good by Ofsted

-On the 15th May 2014 the Academy was inspected by 5 Ofsted inspectors for two days.
-They observed over 50 lessons and interviewed students, staff and parents, as well as looking at documentation and students’ work.
+On the 31st Oct and 1st Nov 2017 the Academy was inspected by five Ofsted inspectors including three HMIs.
+They observed over 40 lessons and interviewed students, staff, governors and school leaders, as well as looking at documentation and students’ work.